-The sustainability challenges we face today are all interconnected and together leave mark on our planet's resources, our foods, and our climate.
-To unlock real sustainable change, we need to understand the complexity and interconnectedness of the challenges – and not try to solve one problem while creating another.
+The sustainability challenges we face on our planet are all interconnected, and together, contribute to climate change.
+Therefore, we need to understand the complexity of the challenges and not try to solve one problem while creating another.

-We commit to making food safe and available, everywhere and we promise to protect what’s good – food, people and the planet.
-This is our purpose which drives all business decisions and informs our integrated approach to sustainability, we can use our expertise, technology, and partnerships to move the world’s food systems1 forward.
+We’ve committed to making food safe and available, everywhere and we promise to protect what’s good – protecting our food, people and planet.
+By adopting an integrated approach to sustainability, we can use our expertise, technology, and partnerships to move the world’s food systems1 forward.

-We focus on five key areas - food systems, social sustainability, climate, nature, and circularity - as this is what aligns with our overall purpose and where we believe we can make a difference.
+We've chosen to focus on five key areas - food systems, social sustainability, climate, nature, and circularity - as this is what aligns with our overall purpose and where we believe we can make a positive impact.

 1The term ‘food systems’ refers to all the elements and activities related to producing and consuming food, and their effects, including economic, health, and environmental outcomes (OECD, https://www.oecd.org/food-systems, 2023).

 2The term ‘sustainable food systems' mean growing, producing, processing, packaging, distributing and consuming food without negatively impacting the planet.
 Retrieved from OECD.
 (2019).
 Accelerating Climate Action.
 Source: OECD iLibrary

 3By positive impact we mean driving better outcome for our own workforce, workers and communities in our supply chain, workers in collection and recycling and people in our value chain affected by climate change and the transition to net-zero in the areas of labour, discrimination, hazardous working conditions and sustainable income, among others.

 4IPCC report on the impacts of global warming of 1.5 https://www.ipcc.ch/sr15

 5Mitchell, C. (2022).
 Deforestation: Clearing The Path For Wildlife Extinctions.
 Source: Worldanimalfoundation.org